Ingewar/SeleniumGrid/README.md

 ## Functional tests framework

-This is a template of functional test automation framework based on Java and Selenium 3.* with TestNG with Grid.
+This is a template of functional test automation framework based on Java and Selenium 3.* with TestNG and Grid.
 Its include all necessary libraries in pom.xml file and in /main/resources folder.
 You can simple add new test in created tests files or create your own.

 ### Getting Started